Support for Students with Speech

 A range of Clicker Sets can be created within Clicker 7 to help students develop their listening skills.
 You can tie the activities in to any curriculum area by incorporating relevant pictures, words, and sounds.
 Use Matching Sets and Talk Sets for pupils to demonstrate their understanding of key vocabulary and concepts.

 Clicker’s sound recorder opens up a range of activities to help children practise speaking in a variety of contexts.
 Students can listen back to what they have recorded, reflect on what they have said and re-record as many times as they like until they are satisfied.

 Focus on language structure

-By using pictures and presenting a set of alternative choices, students learn concepts.
-For example, in this activity they choose the correct preposition to complete the sentence.
+By using pictures and presenting a set of alternative choices, pupils learn concepts, as for example in this activity where they choose the correct preposition to complete the sentence.

-Students with little or no speech who need a communication aid, use customized Clicker grids to communicate.
-Symbol Sets are a great way to provide symbol support.
-Customize communication grid sets for individual students, linking together relevant grids to fit their needs.
+Students with little or no speech who need a communication aid, use customized Clicker Grid Sets to communicate.
+Symbol sets are a great way to provide symbol support.
+Customize communication Grid Sets for individual students, linking together relevant grids to fit their needs.

 Using iPads?
 Take a look at Clicker Communicator, the child-friendly AAC app that gives a voice to learners with speech and language difficulties.